Rionzagal/ESILV-notes/Health Authonomy and Biotech.md

 ## Health as a concept
 What is _Health_?

-This is the definition given by the **WHO**, from 1946 to  1948.
+This is the definition given by the **WHO**, from 1946 to  1948:
-> Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity. ˋThe meaning of health jas evolved odver timeˋ
+- Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+> The meaning of health has evolved odver time...

 Introduction of the WHO constitution:

 International Health conference.

-After 2 years of deliberations/ratifications, signed by 61 countries as an **official** definition for _health_.
+After 2 years of deliberations/ratifications, this definition was signed by 61 countries as an **official** definition for _health_.
 This sets the standard aspiration to reach this state.

 ###  Limits and critics
 Health cannot be a _state_ because it cannot be measured as a physical value of a property.